BodhiSearch/cookiecutter-plugin-templates/{{cookiecutter.__project_dir}}/README.md

 ## Credits

-This package was created with [Cookiecutter](https://github.com/audreyr/cookiecutter) and the [audreyr/cookiecutter-pypackage](https://github.com/audreyr/cookiecutter-pypackage) forked at [BodhiSearch/cookiecutter-plugin-template](https://github.com/BodhiSearch/cookiecutter-plugin-template).
+This package was created with [Cookiecutter](https://github.com/audreyr/cookiecutter) and the [audreyr/cookiecutter-pypackage](https://github.com/audreyr/cookiecutter-pypackage) forked and modified at [BodhiSearch/cookiecutter-plugin-template](https://github.com/BodhiSearch/cookiecutter-plugin-template).